neccton-algo/Neccton_Super_Resolution/README.md

 #### Choice of predictors

-to predict the layer N of some variable, we always have at least as predictors the LR variable at layers N-1, N and N+1 (except for the first and final layers).
-This is enough for most variables.
-There is one trained network per variable et per layer.
+to predict the layer N of some variable, we use as predictors the LR variable at layers N-1, N and N+1 (except for the first and final layers, and for the super resolution of the "dp","u" and "v" variables, see training/submit_job_auto.sh).
+There is one trained network per variable and per layer.
-The choices of supplementary predictors are variable dependant, for instance to predict the layer depth dp, we also use temperature and salinity.

 ## Data Source